 All products are covered by a 60-day money-back guarantee.
-That's a big improvement on the industry-standard 30 days, although there are a few hosts which go even further (InMotion Hosting gives you 90 days).
+That's a big improvement on the industry-standard 30-days, although there are a few hosts that go even further (InMotion Hosting gives you 90-days, for example).

 The Hostwinds website doesn't give you much low-level detail on its plans.
-The main page tells you nothing, and although there's a comparison table available, it’s mostly information experienced users would guess already (namely that if you have cPanel, you'll also get a web-based file manager, AWStats and Webalizer).
+The comparison table on the main page only provides information experienced users would guess anyway.
+The control panel comes with a web-based file manager, AWStats and Webalizer.

-Hostwinds completed the process by displaying an invoice, and we were able to start work immediately – there was no irritating ‘activation’ delay.
+Hostwinds completed the process by sending an invoice by email.
+There was no waiting period – we were able to start work right away.

 Creating a site